- St. Michel, Savoy, France

 Gustave-Auguste Ferrie was born on 19 November 1868, at St. Michel, Savoy, France.
-After being graduated from Polytechnical School in 1891, he became an officer in the Engineers Corps of the French Army.
+After graduating from Polytechnical School in 1891, he became an officer in the Engineers Corps of the French Army.

 Ferrie made improvements in the signal generator and in the receiver - notably by the use of a triode amplifier - and achieved a usual range of several kilometers.
 The transmitter was essentially a buzzer (an electromechanical device that interrupts the circuit at a very high rate) powered by a battery.
 The receiver was an amplifier, employing a triode electron tube.
 Earth connections were usually made by driving steel pins into the ground; often a short length of insulated wire was laid along the ground and anchored at each end by a spike.
 These devices began to be used in large numbers in 1916, and by the end of the war the French had produced almost 10,000 of them for use by the Allies.